15 Different Types of Geckos in South Africa

 The Transvaal gecko is found mostly in the highveld region, with a few small populations living along the Lesotho border.

-This species grows only about 9cm long, so it does not have many distinguishing features.
+This species grows only about 9cm long, so it has few distinguishing features.
 These types of geckos in South Africa typically have brown bodies and light markings on their belly.

 The young, just starting to get adult coloration, will often look like this species.
 These geckos eat insects and even mice or other smaller mammals that they catch while out hunting at night.